dakatk/tarpit-deno/README.md

 ## Tarpit Web API

-"Omitting stupidity, but adding more options than others" - Me, 2022

 ### What is it?

 Tarpit is a web API for Deno modeled after ASP.NET / Spring Boot